swirlai/swirl-search/docs/Tutorials.md

 * Add the new Processor to the appropriate `swirl.models` CHOICES block.

-* For Pre-Query processing, add it to the `Search` object; this is required for security reasons:
+* For Pre-Query processing, add it to the `Search` object (this is required for security reasons):

 ```
     PRE_QUERY_PROCESSOR_CHOICES = [